backupbrew/switchbrew/NV services.md

 ## /dev/nvhost-as-gpu

 Each fd opened to this device creates an address space.
 An address space is then later bound with a channel.

+Once a nvgpu channel has been bound to an address space it cannot be unbound.
+There is no support for allowing an nvgpu channel to change from one address space to another (or from one to none).

 | Device             | Direction | Size | Value      | Description                                                                    | Notes |
 | ------------------ | --------- | ---- | ---------- | ------------------------------------------------------------------------------ | ----- |